Heating Your Home? Here’s What You Need to Know:

 Energy-efficient windows, specifically double-pane windows, might be worth the investment.
 Not only do they keep the heat in your home and cold air out, but also protect you during hurricane season in the Lowcountry.
 Cellular shades can also reduce heat loss.
 But without having to make an additional investment like new windows, you can still save.
 During the daylight hours, open any curtains and blinds to allow the sun to naturally warm your home, then close them at night to trap in the heat.
 On well-sunned sides of your home, keep trees, shrubbery, and plants pruned down so that you can receive full sunlight in the winter.

-5 – Get a Tune-Up for Your Charleston, SC, HVAC System
+5 – Perform routine maintenance (tune-up) for Your Charleston, SC, HVAC System